govindthange/de-knight/README.md

 ### ☝️ **Why is this important?**

-In a traditional centralized organization decision making is bestowed upon a single leader or a small group of board members.
+In today's centralized organizations decision making is bestowed upon a single leader or a small group of board members.
 Only they have the power to establish guidelines, set rules and determine the organization's future course.
 This leaves individuals, users, investors to be struck off from the whole conversation regarding its governance.

 In the web3 world with the power of smart contracts any individual who obtains governance tokens for a protocol may now participate in this decentralized communication with other governance token holders, put forward proposals on new rules or future direction and in turn vote for proposals put forth by others in the community.